-Indochina Travel pioneered the first adventure tours in Asia in 1993, organizing bicycle tours, kayaking, and trekking into newly-opened Indochina through our adventure wing, VeloAsia.
-Since then, we have had over 20 years experience organizing extreme adventure tours for small groups of friends and adventurers, leisurely family trips for children of all ages, to unique trips such as our Iron Chef Vietnam culinary cycling tour with L.A. chef impresario Neal Fraser.
+Indochina Travel pioneered the first adventure tours in Asia in 1994, organizing bicycle tours, kayaking, and trekking into newly-opened Indochina through our adventure wing, VeloAsia.
+Since then, we have had over 20 years experience organizing extreme adventure trips for small groups of friends and adventurers, leisurely family trips for children of all ages, to unique trips such as our Iron Chef Vietnam culinary cycling tour.

-Come bike and canoe with us in Inle Lake, glide in tandem kayaks on Halong Bay, try traditional archery in Bhutan, ride elephants along the Mekong in Northern Laos, scuba dive in the clear blue waters off Koh Tao in the Gulf of Thailand, take the kids on night safari Indiana Jones' style among the temples of Angkor in Cambodia, zip line through a gibbon habitat in the jungles of Northern Thailand, or many other adventures.
+Come bike and canoe with us in Inle Lake, glide in tandem kayaks on Halong Bay, try traditional archery in Bhutan, visit an elephant camp along the Mekong in Northern Laos, scuba dive off Koh Tao in the Gulf of Thailand, take the kids on night safari Indiana Jones' style among the temples of Angkor in Cambodia, zip line through a gibbon habitat in the jungles of Northern Thailand, float by hot air balloon over the temples of Bagan

 We wrote the book on cycling trips in Vietnam, organizing the very first tours there in 1993, then pioneering trips in Cambodia, Laos (below), and Myanmar.
 Of course, we also arrange cycling in more established places such as Thailand and China, particularly in the stunning karst pockets in the Yunnan province.